-This industry showcase on ‘Charting a New Course for Malaysian Education & Professional Development‘ takes place on Thursday 26th November 2020, at 11.45AM MYT (GMT+8).
+This industry showcase on ‘Charting a New Course for Malaysian Education & Professional Development‘ took place on Thursday 26th November 2020, at 11.45AM MYT (GMT+8).

 Dr. Nurbiha is the current Chairman of MEIPTA, the Malaysian e-Learning Council for Public Universities.
 As Deputy Director of Teaching and Learning at Universiti Teknologi Malaysia, she supports course development and facilitates the use of Open Educational Resources.

-During the Symposium, she will join our panel of speakers from government, industry, and the higher education sector for a wide-ranging conversation on the state of skills, talent, graduate employability and lifelong learning in Malaysia.
+During the Symposium, she joined our panel of speakers from government, industry, and the higher education sector for a wide-ranging conversation on the state of skills, talent, graduate employability and lifelong learning in Malaysia.

-The panel will discuss micro-credentials as an innovative model of education, as well as explore the existing public and private sector initiatives that are already enabling education and training providers to increase access to upskilling and reskilling programs.
+The panel discussed micro-credentials as an innovative model of education, and explored the existing public and private sector initiatives that are already enabling education and training providers to increase access to upskilling and reskilling programs.

-This panel session on ‘ The Future of Work, Education & Lifelong Learning with Micro-credentials’ takes place on Thursday 26th November 2020, at 10.15AM MYT (GMT+8).
+This panel session on ‘ The Future of Work, Education & Lifelong Learning with Micro-credentials’ took place on Thursday 26th November 2020, at 10.15AM MYT (GMT+8).

 Dato' Dr. Ho Sinn Chye has extensive experience in providing working Malaysians with access to quality higher education via open distance learning (ODL), and has been responsible for the development of organisational strategies that deliver successful distance learning courses.

-This workshop on ‘Developing a Micro-credential Strategy and Action Plan for Implementation‘ takes place on Thursday 26th November 2020, at 3.00PM MYT (GMT+8).
-Please note: Access to this workshop is limited to 100 participants on Zoom.
-If you are unable to join the workshop via Zoom, kindly tune in to the live stream on OpenLearning's Facebook Live.
+This workshop on ‘Developing a Micro-credential Strategy and Action Plan for Implementation‘ took place on Thursday 26th November 2020, at 3.00PM MYT (GMT+8).
+Tune in to the live stream on OpenLearning's Facebook Live.